List of Carnegie libraries in Florida: Carnegie Library at Stetson University

 Sampson Hall, Stetson University's Carnegie library was opened in 1908.
 The Carnegie donation was matched with funds donated by John B. Stetson's wife, Elizabeth S. Stetson, and the library later was named Sampson Library in honor of C.T.
 Sampson, one of the university's foremost trustees.
 Of the academic libraries that Carnegie helped to fund, Stetson's Sampson library received funds greatly exceeding those received by others in the state.
 The funding was given on March 12, 1906.
 Two years later, the resulting Sampson Library was a gorgeous structure which housed the university's library for fifty-six years before a lack of space led to changes.
 The structure was designed by Henry John Klutho, the first Floridian Architect to be inducted to the American Institute of Architects, and reflects the neoclassical style many Carnegie libraries adopted.
 The library's edifice is emblazoned with "Education is Power" in Roman style lettering and all around the building are the names of persons influential to academia, such as Chaucer, Tennyson, and Longfellow.
 When Sampson Library was relocated to the DuPont-Ball Library in 1964, the entire university- students, faculty, and staff- helped to move the books by hand from one building to the other.
 Students we asked to give an hour of their time to move the resources, but many worked even longer helping to move the materials whose numbers exceed 100,000.
 Sampson Hall is still used by Stetson University and is a prominent structure along the palm court at the heart of the university.
-Today its space is divided into classrooms and faculty offices used by the Art, modern language, and American Studies departments; and also is home to student art studio spaces.
+Its space was divided into classrooms and faculty offices used by the Art, modern language, and American Studies departments; and also is home to student art studios.
 Its place as the library's former home and a building of great architectural importance on campus is still prominent.